Our litigation team is led by Siobhan. She is based in our Banbury office but can meet you in Bicester or Brailes if needed.

 - where a neighbour or third party wants to build or has built in such a way that it crosses your boundary or affects the enjoyment of your property.

-Our experienced team are able to guide you through the process.
-Our aim is seek to achieve a cost-effective, long term solution for you.
+We are able to guide you through the process and our aim is seek to achieve a cost-effective, long term solution for you.

 Enforcement of Covenants and Rights